Garmin InReach Explorer+ Review: A Deep Dive

 The Garmin weather forecast built into the InReach, and other GPS units, is good for three days.
 Updates are sent via text and localised i.e. for the geographical area you’re in at the time the weather report is sent.

 Pay another $1 per report and you enter the Premium model.
 You’ll get advance weather forecasts for the next 7 days.
-In addition, you’ll be able to see weather patterns at regular intervals (every 1 to 2 hours for current day, then 3 to 6 hours for the next day and then 12-hour intervals for every day after the first two).
+In addition, you’ll be able to see weather patterns at regular intervals (every 1 to 2 hours for the current day, then 3 to 6 hours for the next day, and then 12-hour intervals for every day after the first two).

 The following key information is available in the weather forecast feature:

 Upgrading to Premium Garmin weather reports and you’ll get:

 - Same information as above, plus the more granular forecasts mentioned above.

 Garmin tells us that the InReach can run comfortably for 100 hours whilst sending tracking waypoints every 10 mins.
 I have seen some grumbling about the InReach battery life but can’t see why anyone would want to buy an extender.

 When planning a trip, you need to have a reasonable idea of how long you’ll be traveling.
 Once you have that figure you can work out if you simply need to take a couple of units like these PowerMonkey Extreme power banks, or solar charging equipment like the kind sold at mobilesolarchargers.co.uk (great gear, great guy).

 What is interesting, and did make me chuckle, is that Garmin’s figures say a fully charged battery will be drained after 3 years of not being powered up.

 Another point to note: the more messages you send the shorter the battery life.
 It’s not possible to give a precise figure.
 The number and size of text messages you send will affect battery life i.e. sending more big messages means you’ll run out of juice faster.